Samagra-Development/user-service/docs/user service/overview.md

 <img src="images/User-service_HLD.png" width="800" height="600"/>
 </p>

->User service only provides Backend APIs, the frontend has to be maned by the host application
+>User service only provides Backend APIs, the frontend has to be maned by the host application.